zhanglei923/CrossPage/README.md

 About
 =======
-CrossPage is a jQuery plugin focusing on cross iframes access.
+CrossPage is a jQuery plugin focusing on cross-iframe access.

 Browser Support: IE6+, FireFox, Chrome, Opera, Safari and more.